sb2702/webcodecs-fundamentals/src/content/docs/concepts/cpu-vs-gpu.md

 Before even getting to WebCodecs, I want to cover some very important core concepts that most guides don't talk about, which lots of demo pages from reputable open source projects like [MediaBunny](https://mediabunny.dev/) and [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/vision/image_segmenter) ignore, but which are absolutely critical to building performant video processing applications in the web.

+The first concept is the distinction between CPU and the GPU, and how data flows between them during video processing operations.

 #### Most devices have graphics cards